Exodromy

 \section{Abstract}

-Let $X$ be a scheme.
-Let $\Gal(X)$ be the topological category whose objects are geometric points of $X$ and whose morphisms are specialisations thereof.
-If $X$ is a scheme of finite type over a finitely generated field $k$ of characteristic zero, then the category $\Gal(X)$ acquires a continuous action of the absolute Galois group $G_k$ of $ k $.
-Our main result is that the resulting functor from reduced normal schemes of finite type over $k$ to topological categories with an action of $G_k$ and functors that preserve minimal objects is \emph{fully faithful}.
+Let $X$ be a quasicompact quasiseparated scheme.
+Write $\Gal(X)$ for the category whose objects are geometric points of $X$ and whose morphisms are specializations in the étale topology.
+We define a natural profinite topology on the category $ \Gal(X) $ that globalizes the topologies of the absolute Galois groups of the residue fields of the points of $ X $.
+One of the main results of this book is that $\Gal(X)$ variant of MacPherson's exit-path category suitable for the étale topology: we construct an equivalence between representations of $\Gal(X)$ and constructible sheaves on $ X $.
+We show that this \textit{exodromy equivalence} holds with nonabelian coefficients and with finite abelian coefficients.
+More generally, by using the pyknotic/condensed formalism, we extend this equivalence to coefficients in the category of modules over profinite rings and algebraic extensions of $ \QQell $.
+As an `exit-path category', the topological category $ \Gal(X) $ also gives rise to a new, concrete description of the étale homotopy type of $ X $.

-The category $\Gal(X)$ is a form of MacPherson's exit-path category for the étale topology. \emph{Exodromy} refers to the equivalence between representations of $\Gal(X)$ and constructible sheaves on $X$.
-Together with a higher categorical form of Hochster Duality, this equivalence ensures that the entire étale topos of a quasicompact quasiseparated scheme can be reconstructed from $\Gal(X)$.
-Voevodsky's proof of a conjecture of Grothendieck then implies our main theorem.
+We also prove a higher categorical form of Hochster Duality, which reconstructs the entire étale topos of a quasicompact and quasiseparated scheme from the topological category $\Gal(X)$.
+Appealing to Voevodsky's proof of a conjecture of Grothendieck, we prove the following reconstruction theorem for normal varieties over a finitely generated field $ k $ of characteristic $ 0 $: the functor $ \goesto{X}{\Gal(X)} $ from normal $ k $-varieties to topological categories with an action of $\Gk$ and equivariant functors that preserve minimal objects is \textit{fully faithful}.

-\bookmark[page=1,level=1]{Contents}
+\bookmark[page=2,level=1]{Contents}